starkfell/100DaysOfIaC/articles/day.15.ci.pt2.md

 **Figure 2**.
 Release Pipeline (concept)

-And here is that release pipeline in Azure DevOps.
+And here is that release pipeline in Azure Pipelines.

 ![Rel Pipe in AZDO](../images/day15/Fig3.rel.pipe.azdo.PNG)

 **Figure 3**.
-Release Pipeline for APIM Instance in Azure DevOps
+Release Pipeline for APIM Instance in Azure Pipelines

 The pre-deployment condition (quality gate) that triggers deployment to TEST is shown in Figure 4.